lorepozo/list-routines/index.md

 **Why a web server?** This dataset can randomly generate new valid inputs and outputs for a routine, as well as provide polymorphic routines with given parameters.
 If this dataset were stored statically like most datasets, this wouldn't be possible.
-Other means of interacting with this dataset, such as with a local program using standard I/O or by exporting static examples, see the page on [hosting](hosting).
+For other means of interacting with this dataset, such as with a local program using standard I/O or by exporting static examples, see the page on [hosting](hosting).